openpracticelibrary/openpracticelibrary/src/pages/practice/motivation-mapping.md

   - value
 mobiusTag: discovery
 icon: /images/motivationmapping.png
+whatIs: >-
-whatIs: Motivation Mapping is an exercise to understand the motivation for ourselves or the customer.
-We use a canvas divided in 5 sections and identify the persona, context, outcomes, motivations, and obstacles.
+  Motivation Mapping is an exercise to understand the motivation for ourselves or the customer.
+We use a canvas divided in 5 sections and identify the persona, context, outcomes, motivations, and obstacles.\

+  \

+  *A﻿ttribution: This practice comes from Gabrielle Benefield's Mobius Navigator Toolkit*
 whyDo: >-
   Motivation Mapping uses a simple canvas to organize the following